jsmorley/ColorCursor/README.md

 `RealTime=0` (default) Plugin will do nothing until called with !CommandMeasure
 `RealTime=1` Plugin will constantly return the color of the pixel under the mouse cursor

+If RealTime=1 then other options are valid:

+`ZoomCreate` 0 or 1 to turn off / on returning a zoomed bitmap image of the area around the cursor
+`ZoomToWidth` Number of pixels width for the image to return
+`ZoomToHeight` Number of pixels height for the image to return
+`ZoomFactor` Number of times to "zoom" the area around the cursor

+The plugin will return "ZoomBitmap.bmp" in the current skin folder on each measure update.
+The center of the bitmap will be the current cursor location.

 ## Commands

 `[!CommandMeasure MeasureName "GetColor"]`
 When executed in an action, the plugin will return the color of the pixel under the mouse cursor